Great Cobar mine: Smelting plant

-Dust in the off gases from the water jacket furnaces and converters had significant metallic content, and it was recovered and returned to the furnaces.
+Dust in the off-gases from the water-jacketed furnaces and converters had significant metallic content, and it was recovered and returned to the furnaces.

-Visible for miles around Cobar, the furnaces chimney was the highest on the site, at 206 feet high.
-It was 25 feet in diameter at its base and 7 feet at its top.
-It contained 250,000 bricks, surrounded by 200 tons of steel plates, secured with a million rivets.
+Visible for miles around Cobar, the furnace's chimney was the highest on the site, at 210 feet high.
+It was 36 feet square at its base and 14 feet in diameter at its top.
+It contained 375,000 bricks made in Sydney, surrounded by 200 tons of steel plates, secured with a million rivets.
 It was supplied and erected by Walkers Limited of Maryborough, Queensland.
+When the chimney was completed, on 24 May 1908, Empire Day, guests were hoisted to the top in an improvised cage, from where the Queen Bee Mine at Illewong, some 12 miles away, could be seen easily.

-There was a separate smaller chimney for the converters.
+There was a separate, smaller chimney for the converters.
 The huge chimneys were to ensure that the noxious gases from smelting and conversion, largely sulphur dioxide, were carried far from the mine and the nearby township.